manuelbieh/react-book/ecosystem/routing.md

 };
 ```

-If a route such as `/users/:userid` had been created and a URL such as `/users/123` has been called, the output would resemble the following:
+If a route such as `/users/:userid` had been created and a URL such as `/users/123` has been called, the output would look like this:

 ```javascript
 {